-Fighting for Your Freedom and Your Future Schedule a Free Consultation
+Fighting for Your Freedom and Your Future Schedule a Consultation

 Effect of Recent Changes to Fairfax County Schools Rights & Responsibilities Handbook

-In the summer of 2019, the Fairfax County School Board approved changes to the procedures for students facing disciplinary action.
-The changes were added to the most recent 2019-20 Student Rights and Responsibilities Handbook, https://www.fcps.edu/index.php/srr, in an effort to standardize the school disciplinary process countywide.
-The new SR&R Handbook was distributed to all Fairfax County students at the start of the school year, requiring a parent signature to acknowledge receipt and understanding of the changes in the school disciplinary system.
+During the summer of 2019, the Fairfax County School Board approved changes to the procedures for students facing disciplinary action.
+The changes were added to the 2019-20 Student Rights and Responsibilities Handbook, in an effort to standardize the school disciplinary process countywide.
+Since that year, further additions and modifications have been made to the disciplinary process, the types of offenses referred to the Hearings Office, and the consequences chart modified.

 Unfortunately, most students and parents fail to read the SR&R and have a limited understanding of the disciplinary process in Fairfax County until they receive a call from the school that their child has been subjected to a suspension notice and referred to the School Disciplinary Hearings Office.